dqcuong93/automation-scripts/daily_automation_tools/README.md

 ## Python automatic code formatting checked
 File: `python-format-checking.py`.
+Use like: `code-format python_format_checking.py` .zshrc file has to be setup first.

 This script will help you check your Python code format, using Black, Flake8 and Isort.
 Just call it and look at the result.